-12. Academic and Professional Probation
+Academic and Professional Probation

-Academic or Professional Probation is a formal designation.
-If placed on probation, the student will have 12 months to improve academic standing.
+Academic or Professional Probation is a formal designation which is recorded on the Medical Student Performance Evaluation (MSPE).
+If placed on probation, the student will have 12 months to improve academic/professional standing.
 Failure to improve academic/professional standing by the end of the 12-month period will result in recommendation for dismissal.
-Students will receive this designation for professional conduct deemed by SAPC and/or the Associate Dean of Student Affairs to warrant this designation.
+Students will receive this designation for academic performance and/or professional conduct deemed by SAPC and/or the Associate Dean of Student Affairs to warrant this designation.